Dharshan-Arul/Dharshan-Arul/README.md

 ### 🚀 About Me

-- 🎓 2nd-year **B.E.
+- 🎓 3rd-year **B.E.
 CCE** student at V.S.B Engineering College, Karur, Tamil Nadu (Batch of 2028)
-- 💻 Focused on **Core Java, DSA, and Full-Stack Development** for on-campus placements
+- 💻 Focused on **python,Core Java, DSA, and software Development** for on-campus placements
 - 🌱 Currently building projects for **Smart India Hackathon 2026**
-- 📈 Exploring **Forex market structure & Smart Money Concepts** as a side interest
+- 📈 Exploring **Forex market ** as a side interest
-- 🏏 Inter-college cricket champion
-- ⚡ Fun fact: I go by "Jarvis" when I'm deep in build mode

 ---